Nauru

 Signature and ratification

-Marlene Moses, the permanent representative of Nauru to the United Nations, signed the TPNW in New York on 22 November 2019.
+Marlene Moses, the then-permanent representative of Nauru to the United Nations, signed the TPNW in New York on 22 November 2019.
 Nauru deposited its instrument of ratification with the UN secretary-general on 23 October 2020.

 In a statement delivered on the occasion of its ratification, Nauru said that it “supports and recognises the important role the treaty plays in achieving its goal towards total elimination of nuclear weapons”.
 It called on “other countries to complete all steps for treaty ratification as soon as possible”.